16 Film Photos Capture a Week of Off-Piste Ski Touring Chamonix

-Stunning alpine film photography from Mont Blanc, overlooking France, Switzerland, and Italy
+Stunning alpine film photography from the backcountry of Mont Blanc, overlooking France, Switzerland, and Italy

 Contax T2, Canon EOS300

 I love skiing.
 Like, really love it.
 So, a week in Chamonix last spring with a group of climber friends who had invited me to tag along was really a no-brainer.
 Their goal was to climb as many routes around Aiguille du Midi as possible and mine was to ski until my legs fell off.

 Since it was early April, I tweaked my expectations to match the conditions.
 Obviously, fluffy powder was out of the question, but I was sort of looking forward to plowing through fields of soft spring slush.
 Kind of a poor man’s pow, am I right?